Loading

 Londonderry Railway Station

 Derry ~ Londonderry railway station, also known as North West Transport Hub or Waterside railway station (formerly "Londonderry Waterside", and later just "Londonderry" railway station), is a railway terminus in Derry, Northern Ireland, on the east bank of the River Foyle, operated by Northern Ireland Railways and its 7th busiest station across the network with 952,126 passengers boarding or alighting at the station in the 2023/24 financial year.
-It is on the Belfast–Derry railway line, terminating at Belfast Lanyon Place.
+It is on the Belfast–Derry railway line, terminating at Belfast Grand Central.
 Derry/Londonderry has the longest platforms on the NIR Network, at 258.3 metres in length.

 History